underscoreio/essential-slick/src/pages/basics.md

 scala>
 ~~~

 Start by inserting an extra line of dialog into the database.
-This line hit the cutting room floor late in the development of the film 2001, but we're happy to reinstate it here:
+This line hit the cutting room floor late in the development of the film 2001,
+but we're happy to reinstate it here:

 ~~~ scala
 Message("Dave","What if I say 'Pretty please'?")
 ~~~

-You'll need to connect to the database using `db.withSession` and insert the row using the `+=` method on `messages`.
+You'll need to insert the row using the `+=` method on `messages`.
 Alternatively you could put the message in a `Seq` and use `++=`.
 We've included some common pitfalls in the solution in case you get stuck.

 <div class="solution">
 Here's the solution: